Does Instagram Notify You When Someone Logs Into Your Account?

 How to Activate Instagram’s 2FA

 You can activate the SMS authenticator or a third-party authenticator on Instagram from the same menu.
-If you will use an authenticator app, best go for Google Authenticator.
-Download it first, using this link for Android devices, or this link for iOS devices.
+If you will use an authenticator app, best to go for Google Authenticator.
+If you have an iPhone, you’ll need to download Google Authenticator iOS.

 After you’ve installed the Google Authenticator app, follow the steps to activate it on Instagram (or follow the instructions for the SMS verification):